usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Nontechnical/manufacturer_documentation.md

  **b.
 When maintenance will be performed by supporting entities that will need access (remote or onsite) to customer&#39;s IoT devices, and their information security contract requirements**<br/>
   1. **Device Acquisition and Maintenance: Establish communications to provide the IoT device customers with the details necessary to support IoT device maintenance and diagnostic activities and documentation.**<br/><br/>
    Information that may be necessary to provide include details and actions such as
-     - Providingthe details necessary to enable IoT device customers to monitor onsite and offsite IoT device maintenance activities.
+     - Providing the details necessary to enable IoT device customers to monitor onsite and offsite IoT device maintenance activities.
        - _Examples:_
          - _Clearly indicating to customers the type and nature of the local and/or remote maintenance activities required once the device is purchased and deployed in the organization._
          - _Communicating the physical and technical capabilities required for these maintenance activities to occur._